rustprooflabs/pgdd/ADVANCED-INSTALL.md

 time bash ./build.sh
 ```

-Tagged versions will be attached to the Release.
+Tagged versions will be attached to their [releases](https://github.com/rustprooflabs/pgdd/releases).

 During development some versions may be copied to the `./standalone/` directory.